sidhant007/sidhant007.github.io/_posts/2025-04-14-Hashing-when-you-want-chaos.md

 _Note: Sure, a 0.6 and 0.95 distinction may not seem overwhelming — but even modest gaps let us amplify confidence through repetition.
 Till the time these are better than 50-50 chance, we can simply run the experiment multiple times and take the majority vote result.
 Some math can show that you only need to run such an experiment a few times to become super-confident (say 99%) about the result._

-> Testing against a rare event (it could be leading number of zeros or defining some other sort of "subset" of the hash values) and then reverse-engineering the estimated number of unique samples based on the result of the test is a common theme when we use hashing to randomize our input space.
+> Testing against a rare event (it could be trailing number of zeros or defining some other sort of "subset" of the hash values) and then reverse-engineering the estimated number of unique samples based on the result of the test is a common theme when we use hashing to randomize our input space.

 ## Playground (Core Idea)